carsondarrow/lis4331/a2/README.md

 * Course title, your name, assignment requirements, as per A1
 * Screenshot of running application’s first user interface
-* Screenshot of running application’s second user interface
+* Screenshot of Skillsets 1-3
 * Bitbucket repo links

 > This is a blockquote.